KyberNetwork/developer-portal/docs/kyberpro-walkthrough1.md

 # Setting Up Kyber Fed Price Reserve On Testnet With A Token Pair

-This walkthrough will help you use the [FPR SDK](https://github.com/KyberNetwork/fpr-sdk.js) create a working reserve with trading pairs on testnet.
+This walkthrough will help you use the [FPR SDK](https://github.com/KyberNetwork/fpr-sdk.js) to create a working reserve with trading pairs on a testnet.
 For the purpose of this walkthrough, we will be setting a KTT/ETH pair.
 The KTT token is a custom token deployed on testnet for accessibility and convenience.

-Steps here includes:
+Steps here include:

   1. [Deployment Of The Reserve To Testnet](#1-deployment-of-the-reserve-to-testnet)
   2. [Add a KyberTestToken/ETH Pair](#2-add-a-kybertesttokeneth-pair)